prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 {: .alert.alert-info :}
 Please provide as much information as possible in the `meta` object.
 Publishers use this data for tracking down bad creatives and ad blocking.
 The advertiserDomains field and the Demand Chain Object are particularly useful.
-Publishers may have analytics or security vendors with the capability to parse and validate complicated demand chain objects. meta.advertiserDomains is proposed as required in 5.X+; Additional examples of these fields may become required in a future release.
+Publishers may have analytics or security vendors with the capability to parse and validate complicated demand chain objects.
+The meta.advertiserDomains field is proposed as required in 5.0; other fields may become required in a future release.

 The parameters of the `bidResponse` object are: